livingdocsIO/documentation/reference-docs/editor-configuration/image-source-policy.md

 }
 ```

+#### Default Config

-This config is optional.
+This whole config is optional.
 By default upload and hugo are enabled and url is disabled.

 Current default policy:
 ```js
 const defaultPolicies = {
   upload: {enabled: true},